OrderedChaos-Dev/ProjectVibrantJourneys/README.md

 Read somewhere above.

 4. Can I put this in my modpack?
-As long as your modpack is NOT monetized, and it links to either the PlanetMinecraft thread, the MinecraftForum thread, or this Github repo, as well as give credits to me (jt9), then sure, go ahead.
+As long as your modpack is NOT monetized, and it links to either the CurseForge page, the PlanetMinecraft thread, the MinecraftForum thread, or this Github repo, as well as give credits to me (jt9), then sure, go ahead.
 Read the license below for further info.

 5. Can I modify this mod for my own reasons?
 Yes, actually.
 Feel free to download the source and make your own changes/additions, under the conditions stated in the license below.
 For any modifications to improve anything in the code, submit a pull request and I will review it.